How it Works

 but still have pain!

-Seeking a second opinion is very common and can provide you with additional confidence that you are making the best possible decision for you.
+Seeking a second opinion is very common and can provide you with additional confidence that you are making the best possible decision for yourself.
 In a recent study of second opinions obtained by patients who were recommended knee arthroplasty, over 90% of patients reported their satisfaction with the second opinion as good or very good.

 You can do it from the comfort of your own home.
-It’s an inexpensive process using all the information you already have: the surveys are easy and quick, and you should already have had the proper x-rays.
+It’s an inexpensive process using all the information you already have: the surveys are easy and quick, and you should already have had the proper X-rays.

 We will make this process as easy as possible for you!
 You can request your x-rays directly from your doctor’s office, imaging facility or hospital.
 Most facilities provide the images on CD, USB drive, or through a patient portal.
 If you have a CD or USB, you can directly upload the files from your computer.